Bake Play Smile

 Milk chocolate in a glass bowl.

-Melt on 50% power in 30 second bursts until fully melted.
+Melt on 50% power in 30-second intervals until the chocolate mixture has fully melted.

 TIP: Add 20g (approximately a tablespoon) of coconut oil to the milk chocolate before melting.
 This helps to avoid cracking when the Rocky Road is cut.